 This publication is for general information and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 The Financial Conduct Authority (FCA) does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of the law and HM Revenue & Customs practice as at 22 January 2025.
+This publication represents our understanding of the law and HM Revenue & Customs practice as at 1 January 2024.

-Except in Scotland, the point at which you start to pay 40% income tax is £50,271 for 2024/25, having increased at less than two-thirds of the rate of inflation over the past ten years.
+Except in Scotland, the point at which you start to pay 40% income tax is £50,271 for 2023/24 and 2024/25, having increased at less than the rate of inflation over the past ten years.
 The rate increases to 45% on income over £125,140.
-Over 3 million more people pay higher or additional rate tax in tax year 2024/25 than in 2020/21.
-You may also be feeling the impact of the tax on child benefit, which applies to those with income over £60,000, or you may be subject to tax on dividends.
-In Scotland, more tax is paid by high earners, up to a maximum rate of 48% in 2024/25.
+The UK government has announced that thresholds will not rise again before tax year 2028/29, bringing over 1.5 million more people into higher rate tax.
+You may also be feeling the impact of the tax on child benefit, which applies to those with income over a £50,000 threshold (frozen since January 2013), or you may be subject to tax on dividends.
+In Scotland, more tax is paid by high earners, up to a maximum rate of 47% in 2023/24 and 48% in 2024/25.